DataGraph

 CSV

-CSV is a type of text file where each column is separated by commas.
+CSV is a type of text file where each column is separated by commas and stands for “comma separated values.”
 You can open CSV files directly in DataGraph.

 DataGraph can be set as the default program for opening CSV files.
 From the Finder or the desktop, control-click on the file and select Get Info.